jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

         the final prosthetic rehabilitation is performed.</p>\n"
     - question: After the treatment, what should I do to keep my implants for a lifetime?
-      answer: "<p>Basically keep yourself in good general health, practice very good oral hygiene and go to the dentist regularly.
+      answer: "<p>Basically keep yourself in good general health, practice very good oral hygiene and go to the Dentist regularly.
 In these cases, it is highly recommended to carry out a lifelong follow-up <em>(clinical and radiographic)</em>
         of the patient, in order to detect in time any incipient infectious process or mismatch of the prosthetic components that could generate major evils.